alive1258/Smart-Task-Manager-Dashboard/README.md

-## 🛒 Portfolio System
+## Smart Task Manager Dashboard

-## Getting Started Setup and Usage
+## Getting Started: Setup and Usage

-First, run the development server:
+Follow these steps to get the development server running:

 ## Setup and Usage